ajn123/Ta-Da-List/README.md

 * Overrides the as_json method to provided the nested attributes for a list
 * Uses memoization to only create item JSON objects once
 * Routing with Vue Router
+* Data stored in Vuex
+* axios for data requests

 Rails backend api with Vue.js binding the frontend